 But what vitamins and minerals (and at what doses) are necessary?
 And which are just marketing hype?

 In this post, I do away with all the hype.
-Here, you’ll focus on exactly which supplements are needed when structuring a successful treatment plan to overcome chronic fatigue syndrome.
-The information presented here is based on scientific research, not marketing hype.
-You can rest assured that all of the supplements I list have been clinically tested for their efficacy in improving energy production and alleviating chronic fatigue syndrome.
+Here, I focus on exactly which supplements you need to put together a successful treatment plan to overcome chronic fatigue syndrome.
+The information I present is based on scientific research, not marketing hype.
+All of the supplements I list have been clinically tested for their efficacy.
+They are proven to improve energy production and alleviate chronic fatigue syndrome.

 D-ribose is a simple sugar that was originally discovered in the 1940s.
-D-ribose is incredibly important in your body’s energy production pathways – it’s an actual structural component of ATP.
+It is incredibly important in your body’s energy production pathways.

-It wasn’t until the 1990s that researchers found D-ribose to help patients who suffered a lack of blood flow to their heart (ischemia).
-D-ribose was shown to improve recovery following cardiac surgery and improved function of the heart in cases of congestive heart failure.
-And it did all this through improving mitochondrial function.
+In the 1990s that researchers discovered D-ribose can improve recovery following cardiac surgery.
+It can also improve function of the heart in cases of congestive heart failure.
+And it does all this through improving mitochondrial function.
 (1)

-The lack of oxygen forces your cells to produce energy via anaerobic metabolism (anaerobic = without oxygen).
+The lack of oxygen forces the cells to produce energy without oxygen.
 This is a terribly inefficient way for your cells to create energy.
-And its hypothesized that this is precisely what’s going on in chronic fatigue syndrome.
+And many think that this is precisely what’s going on in chronic fatigue syndrome.

-If your cells are never able to produce enough ATP, lactic acid builds up.
+If your cells aren’t able to produce enough energy, lactic acid builds up.
 Have you ever felt so tired that it hurt?
 That’s the build-up of lactic acid in your cells.
-D-ribose helps your cells to clear out the lactic acid and rebuild their ATP stores.
+D-ribose helps your cells to clear out the lactic acid and rebuild their energy stores.
 Over time, this will help to increase your energy levels.
 (3)

-Those with chronic fatigue syndrome will need far more d-ribose than can be achieved in a healthy diet.
-I recommend you start with 3-5 grams of d-ribose each day.
+Those with chronic fatigue syndrome will need to add a d-ribose supplement.
+I recommend starting with 3-5 grams of d-ribose each day.
 (4) If you don’t notice a change in your energy levels within a few days, increase your dose.
 D-ribose is extremely safe to take in high doses.
 Some trials have done doses of 10-15 grams per day without any negative effects reported.
 (5)